BartoszJan/TreeStructureApp/README.md

 This will get a copy of the project installed locally.
 To install all of its dependencies and start each app, follow the instructions below.

-First set up database connection settings in src/main/resources/application.properties.
+To run the server first you need set up database connection settings in src/main/resources/application.properties.

-To run the server run in project directory:
+Then run in project directory:

 ```bash
 mvn spring-boot:run